DukeLearningInnovation/kits/readme.md

 [Assumption](https://github.com/DukeLearningInnovation/learn.duke/issues?q=is%3Aopen+is%3Aissue+label%3Aassumption) | Unknowns that require further discussion, user research, or development iterations to be known.
 These are tracked via a Github Label.
 [Hypothesis](https://github.com/DukeLearningInnovation/learn.duke/issues?q=is%3Aopen+is%3Aissue+label%3Ahypothesis) | A question used to drive design and development deliverables that can be tested in order to learn.
 Help explicitly state assumptions related to user stores.
 These are tracked via a Github Label.
 [MVP](https://github.com/DukeLearningInnovation/learn.duke/milestones) | The minimum viable piece/thing/product/idea/design we can build to validate or invalidate a hypothesis.
 These are tracked via Github Milestones.
-Course card | The UI representing the learning community

 # Actors